matthias-blomme/ad-project-document/book/src/poc/poc_test_environment.md

 ## Goal

-The test environment is used to run the complete Adria solution on your local machine independently of any IDE or source code.
+The test environment is used to run the **complete Adria solution** on your local machine independently of any IDE or source code.
 It's meant to simulate a production environment as closely as possible.

 Use this environment to do final testing of your application before the final delivery.

 ## Starter Project
 The start repository is empty.
-Not all mandatory topics are taught in class.
-You will need to do some self-study to implement them.
+<br>Not all mandatory topics are taught in class. **You will need to do some self-study to implement them.**

 ## Prerequisites
 - Docker desktop is installed on your machine.